edanaher/idecl/README.md

 - [ ] Starter code/template for the project
 - [ ] Tests
 - [ ] Solution for testing tests/giving to students after
+  - [ ] Points assigned to each test.
 - [ ] UI for managing all of this

 Milestone 5: MVP Classroom